Our Complaints Policy

 Complaints Handling Procedure

-Step One: Acknowledging your Complaint
+Step One: Acknowledging your Complaint.

-Within two working days of receiving your complaint, your complaint will be recorded in our Complaints Register and a separate file will be opened in which we will store any correspondence and other documents relating to your complaint.
-Within two working days we will also send you a letter acknowledging your complaint.
+Within seven working days of receiving your complaint, we will acknowledge your complaint and record it in our Complaints Register, a separate file will be opened in which we will store any correspondence and other documents relating to your complaint.

-Step Two: Investigating your Complaint
+Step Two: Investigating your Complaint.

-- If your complaint is straightforward we might make suggestions as to how we can put things right or we may offer you some form of redress;
+- If your complaint is straightforward, we might make suggestions as to how we can put things right or we may offer you some form of redress.

-- If your complaint is more complicated we might ask you to confirm, explain or clarify any issues;
+- If your complaint is more complicated, we might ask you to confirm, explain or clarify any issues.

 - We may ask to meet with you to discuss things face-to-face and we would hope to be in a position to meet with you no longer than fourteen working days after first receiving your complaint.
 If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, we will write to you fully setting out our views on the situation and making suggestions as to how we can put things right, or asking you to confirm, explain or clarify any issues.
-Within three working days of any meeting, we will write to you again to confirm what took place and to confirm any offer of redress that we have made.

 Step Three: Appealing against our Final Decision

 If you are not satisfied with our final decision, please let us know and we will review our decision again.
-We will let you know the result of any appeal within five working days of receiving your appeal.
+We will let you know the result of any appeal within Fourteen days of receiving your appeal.